-As of Fall 2015, our team competes in local meets through US Masters Swimming.
-Competitors at these meets include Utah State Swimming, Boise State Club Swimming, and other area US Masters teams.
+Our team competes in local and national meets through US Masters Swimming.
+Competitors at these meets include our team, area US Masters teams, and other CCS teams throughout the nation.
 We compete roughly once per month, with schedules announced at the start of the year.
-The season concluded with a Virtual College Club Swimming National Championships, which was held at swimmer's local pools from April 9- April 18, 2021.
+This season concluded with the College Club Swimming National Championships, held at the McAuley Aquatic Center in Atlanta, Georgia.
+This pool is located on the beautiful Georgia Tech campus.

 You can learn more about how the team works by reading our team Constitution.